 - MTA – NYCTA Safety Vest: These vests are required for Metropolitan Transportation Authority (MTA) and New York City Transit Authority (NYCTA) workers.
 They have a few key features, but the most notable is the retroreflective tape.
 This tape must meet stringent standards set by the NYCTA.

 Understanding the classes is one thing, but you’ll also need to consider the specifics of your worksite when it comes to choosing the best class-rated vest for your team members.
 Remember, there’s nothing wrong with going with a Class 3 Vest for every site – greater visibility is never a bad thing.

 Consider the general visibility at your work site, how far from high-speed traffic your workers will be, and if there are physical barriers between the workers and traffic.
 A Class 2 vest is perfect for utility operations and volunteer work, but not good enough for flagging operations.
 A Class 3 vest is necessary for incident response, particularly at night, but is overkill for a landscaper.
 A Class 1 vest is never good enough to be worn within the right-of-way of a high-speed highway.

 You should also opt for color that differentiates the worker from the environment.
 Safety yellow isn’t going to stick out against a bright yellow or light green environment, just as safety orange won’t stick out as much in a sand or desert environment.

 One thing to note, as with all personal protective equipment, proper maintenance is important.
-The reflective qualities of the vests can diminish over time – sun can fade them, they can get dirty, and the reflective material can rub away through heavy use.
-Most daily-wear vests have a service life of 6 months or so, while moderate-use could last up to three years.
-If a vest is torn, dirt, soiled, worn or faded, it needs to be replaced before going on site.
+The reflective qualities of the vests can diminish over time — sun can fade them, they can get dirty, and the reflective material can rub away through heavy use.
+Most daily-wear vests have a service life of six months or so, while moderate use could last up to three years.
+If a vest is torn, dirty, soiled, worn or faded, it must be replaced before going on-site.

 Beyond the Vest - Work Zone Visbility Tips